algosup/2024-2025-project-4-web-fpga-team-2/Documents/TestPlan/testPlan.md

 ### 1.3 Customers

 Our customer is a FPGA teacher at CNES, the equivalent of NASA in France.
-He wants to be able to teach more easly to his students the basis of FPGA hardware.
+He wants to be able to teach more easily to his students the basis of FPGA hardware.

 </details>